 My Favorite Sewing and Quilting NOTIONS:

 Now, here’s my first disclaimer: This is called “Quilting according to Amy Smart”.
 I do not pretend to be the most knowledgeable quilting guru out there.
-But I have made a few quilts over the years and so I’ll share what works for me.
+But I have made a lot of quilts over the years and so I’ll share what works for me.
 Please feel free to take it or leave it.
 I want you to do what works best for YOU.

 Let’s talk supplies.
 These are the basics for getting started: rotary cutter, mat, seam ripper, pins, scissors.
 Here is my original post about Basic Quilting Supplies for your review.